KemalSahin2001/KemalSahin2001/README.md

 I am an Artificial Intelligence Student in Hacettepe <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Turkey.

-- :telescope: I’m working as a Mentor at Ecodation and currently working on Artificial Intelligence and Data Sience.
+- :telescope: I’m working as a Mentor at Ecodation and currently working on Artificial Intelligence and Data Science.

 - :seedling: Exploring computer vision.